kevinaud/dynamic-forms-docs/Welcome file.md

 - DynamicFormInstance
 	- This is the domain model that gets associated with a BookIn.
 It is created based off of a DynamicFormTemplate when an assessment is submitted.
 - Polymorphism
-	- Many of the domain models for Dynamic Forms use the
+	- Many of the domain models for Dynamic Forms take advantage of NHibernate's support for [Inheritance Mappings](http://nhibernate.info/doc/nhibernate-reference/inheritance.html)
+	- The strate

 ## Front End